-"§ 136-44.36F.
+"§ 136-44.36E.
 No reversion or abandonment of a corridor by use for interim compatible uses.

-Any portion of a rail corridor held by the Department of Transportation and leased for interim public recreation and nonmotorized transportation uses by a unit of a local government or leased or otherwise transferred to other departments or agencies of this State for interim public recreation and nonmotorized transportation uses shall be deemed to be held and preserved for railroad use and in continuation of any railroad easement and shall not revert by operation of law to any other ownership, provided such interim use is subject to restoration or reconstruction for railroad purposes."
+Any portion of a rail corridor held by the Department of Transportation and leased for interim use or joint use with rail for public recreation and nonmotorized transportation uses by a unit of a local government or leased or otherwise transferred to other departments or agencies of this State for interim public recreation and nonmotorized transportation uses shall be deemed to be held and preserved for railroad use and in continuation of any railroad easement and shall not revert by operation of law to any other ownership, provided such interim use is subject to restoration or reconstruction for railroad purposes."